ETdoFresh/vite-template/VOLUME_SYNC_DOCUMENTATION.md

 ### Common Issues

 1. **"Too many symbolic links" error**: This usually means symlinks are pointing to themselves.
-The current implementation prevents this by cleaning `/app` before creating symlinks.
+The current implementation prevents this by:
+   - Cleaning symlinks from mounted volume on startup
+   - Cleaning `/app` before creating symlinks
+   - Verifying source files are not symlinks before creating new links

 2. **Files not persisting**: Check that the mounted volume is properly mounted in your container configuration.

 3. **Permission errors**: Ensure the container has read/write permissions for the mounted volume.

+4. **"recursive watch unavailable" error**: On Linux, recursive file watching isn't available.
+The system uses Vite's built-in watcher (chokidar) instead.

 ### Logging